Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/archive/Chapter3.md

 And then Ljörn said, "I seek our woes."

-The Völva turned around.
+The völva turned around.
 She was elderly, at least twice as old as he was.
 She wore the claw of a bear on her head like a necklace, and the real necklace she wore around her neck was strung full of fangs and talons.

-"Do you?" the Völva questioned him.
+"Do you?" the völva questioned him.
 "To seek the woes of this land, this stead, or the lead?"

 Confused, Ljörn didn't know what she was talking about.